ingo/ingo.github.io/_recipes/oreo_s_lumps_of_coal.md

 author: Rachel Burbank
 category: Desserts
 description: A delicious dessert that is sure to be a hit during the holiday season.
-  These lumps of coal are made from Oreo cookies and marshmallows, creating a sweet and crunchy treat.
 favorite: "\u2713"
 image: oreo_s_lumps_of_coal.jpg
 size: Varies